allella/jimmy-craigslist/README.md

 This must run from the Linux command shell.
 There are two input parameters:

 1. The public directory where XML files will be saved.
-This MUST end in a trailing / and the Linux user MUST be able to write to it.
-If you followed the install steps you already specificed (and created if it did not exist).
+This MUST end in a trailing slash (/) and the Linux user MUST be able to write to it.
+If you followed the install steps you already specified and/or created this directory.
-2. The max pause (in seconds) bewteen downloading each XML file (not to be confused with the cron frequency).
-In this example it's 20 seconds.
+2. The max pause (in seconds) between downloading each XML file (not to be confused with the cron job's frequency).
+In this example it will pause up to 20 seconds between saving aliases.

 ```
 sh jimmy-c.sh /home/insert-your-username/public_html/insert-a-public-directory-name/ 20